Is VPN worth it? The short answer is a resounding yes.

 Yup, most VPN providers offer apps that you can install on your phone.
 For iOS devices, simply navigate to the App Store and search for your provider.
 Once you’re logged in, all you need to do is tap the connect button to secure your connection.
 The process is similar for Android devices, except you’ll need to install a VPN app from the Google Play Store.

 So, is a VPN worth it?
+Absolutely, a VPN is worth it.

 Your data is incredibly valuable to companies who can use it to deliver targeted (and often intrusive) ads and to hackers who can use it to commit fraud.